latentflip/latentflip.github.com/_posts/2013-03-13-cutting-code.markdown

 ## Mending
 Sometimes I fix.
 Debugging software is simultaneously the most frustrating and deeply satisfying part of cutting code for me.
 Knowing that there is a bug somewhere in a huge amount of code that I am the owner of is deeply unsettling to a perfectionist, but the process of hunting and finding that bug requires understanding, insight, and surprising leaps of ingenuity--which is very satisfying.

 On the face of it, debugging is an incredibly slow process.
 One hour, two hours, half a day, two days.
 To write what?
 One line of code?
-One character event?
+One character even?
 But that doesn't do justice at all to the act of debugging.
 For me debugging goes in bursts.
 From long slow periods of reading and thinking about a piece of code.
 To bursts of activity: lots of tweaks, and small changes, adding lines that will be removed later, to help prove or disprove assumptions and theories.
 It's like trying to find your way out of a forest, where some paths are more obvious than others, and the right one might be the least obvious of all.

 ## The right choice